tesseract97/slow-py/README.md

 **Third Step: Make the Code Your Own**

-The very last line slow_control.py (pictured below) has two string parameters.
-The first is the database name and the second is the name of the CSV file that data will be coming from.
-If you're using the original slow_control specifications, don't change it!
-But if you're storing data in a different database, change the first parameter to the name of the database you created in Step 1.
-Change the second parameter to the name of the CSV file you formatted in Step 2.
+- Take slow_control.py
+- If you're sending data to slowcontroldb, make no changes
+- If you're sending data to a different database, change the first parameter in line 382 to the name of your database
+- Change the second parameter in line 382 to the name of your CSV file.
+- Run slow_control.py

 ![LastLine](https://user-images.githubusercontent.com/47134315/89677931-49b0db80-d8bc-11ea-95b0-ee00a25fbf2e.png)

-You're ready to record data!
+You're recording data!